How to Have the Birth of Your Dreams

 The resources are endless.
 Search them out.
 We all know ~stuff~ can happen and emergencies arise, the point here is to become your own source of strength in this amazing experience, rather than seek it elsewhere.
 You can have the birth of your dreams in whatever circumstances you encounter.

-Regardless of where you plan to birth, with a MD or midwife or unassisted, here are a few really awesome resources worth checking out to empower yourself to have the birth of your dreams.
+Regardless of where you plan to birth, with an MD or midwife or unassisted, here are a few really awesome resources worth checking out to empower yourself to have the birth of your dreams.

 Resources for Pregnancy and Birth